LLM App Store Analysis: A Vision and Roadmap: Security and privacy analysis

-\textit{\textbf{LLM app metadata-related risks.}} \textbf{Fake apps}, designed to impersonate legitimate LLM apps and deceive users or steal sensitive information, pose a significant risk to users.
+\textit{\textbf{\underline{LLM app metadata-related risks.}}} \textbf{Fake apps}, designed to impersonate legitimate LLM apps and deceive users or steal sensitive information, pose a significant risk to users.
 Mobile app stores have implemented app vetting processes~\cite{zhang2013vetting} and leveraged techniques like app analysis~\cite{rani2023fake} and user feedback~\cite{martens2019towards} monitoring to identify fake apps.
+Given the sophisticated language capabilities of LLMs, fake apps can produce highly convincing content and interactions, making them more deceptive than traditional fake apps and requiring more nuanced detection strategies that consider the quality and context of generated outputs.
 In the context of LLM app stores, researchers should investigate developing advanced natural language processing and multimedia analysis methods to aid in the detection of fake LLM apps, ensuring user safety and trust.

-\textit{\textbf{User feedback-related risks.}} In the context of LLM app stores, security risks should be carefully considered and addressed.
+\textit{\textbf{\underline{User feedback-related risks.}}} In the context of LLM app stores, security risks should be carefully considered and addressed.
 One significant risk is \textbf{ranking fraud}, where attackers attempt to manipulate the LLM app store rankings through illegal methods, such as using bot programs to generate fake ratings, downloads, or reviews, or engaging in keyword stuffing.
 Similar to the mobile app market, where researchers have proposed systems to detect ranking fraud by analyzing leading sessions, rating patterns, and review behaviors~\cite{zhu2013ranking,zhu2014discovery}, app stores may need to employ advanced techniques to identify and mitigate fraudulent activities aimed at artificially inflating app rankings and popularity.
+Moreover, attackers might leverage LLMs themselves to generate human-like fake reviews and feedback at scale, complicating detection efforts and necessitating the development of sophisticated algorithms capable of distinguishing between genuine and AI-generated content.

 Another concern is \textbf{malicious ASO} (i.e., App Store Optimization), where attackers exploit irregular methods to falsify user feedback, such as user engagement metrics or app ratings, to artificially boost an app's search result rankings and discoverability, ultimately gaining higher exposure and usage when users search for related keywords.
 This issue is analogous to the collusive promotion groups in the mobile app ecosystem, where developers pay service providers to organize groups of attackers to post fraudulent reviews, inflate download numbers, or manipulate app ratings in an attempt to boost their app's ranking and visibility~\cite{chen2017toward,padilla2019importance,wang2019understanding}, which can ultimately undermine the integrity of the app store's ecosystem if not addressed.